 Parker Chronicle Chris Michlewicz April 2014

-The Town of Parker announced March 27 that the Parker Authority for Reinvestment, an entity created by town council in 2006 to eliminate blight and revitalize the downtown area, approved a resolution to acquire the Parker Water and Sanitation District headquarters on the northeast corner of Mainstreet and Victorian Drive.
+The Town of Parker announced on March 27 that the Parker Authority for Reinvestment, an entity created by the town council in 2006 to eliminate blight and revitalize the downtown area, approved a resolution to acquire the Parker Water and Sanitation District headquarters on the northeast corner of Mainstreet and Victorian Drive.

 The water district is consolidating administrative operations into its facility near E-470 and South Parker Road.
 The headquarters building was once used as the Parker Library.

-The resolution, which passed unanimously during a meeting March 17, enables PAR to buy the building and the acre of land on which it sits for $865,000, plus closing costs.
-But a handful of Parker residents see a potential conflict of interest because town council doubles as the Parker Authority for Reinvestment’s board of directors, and the majority of council members work in downtown Parker.
+The resolution, which passed unanimously during a meeting on March 17, enables PAR to buy the building and the acre of land on which it sits for $865,000, plus closing costs.
+But a handful of Parker residents see a potential conflict of interest because the town council doubles as the Parker Authority for Reinvestment’s board of directors, and the majority of council members work in downtown Parker.

 “If you look at these people, where they’re located and where they’re buying property, it doesn’t pass the smell test,” said John Sutherland, who lives in Canterberry Crossing.
 “It appears that the town is getting into the land speculation and development business.”

 Sutherland pointed out that Mayor Mike Waid’s office is directly across the street from the site and Councilmember Joshua Rivero owns a coffee shop two blocks away.
-Because town council appointed itself as the urban renewal board, it’s like the “fox watching the henhouse,” he said.
+Because the town council appointed itself as the urban renewal board, it’s like the “fox watching the henhouse,” he said.